Best Places to Stay in South West England: A Complete Overview

 Pubs with Rooms (One of our Favourites)

-There’s nothing quite like staying in a decent Westcountry pub.
-The South West boasts many centuries-old pubs, inns, and coaching houses, offering visitors welcoming accommodation, traditional pub food, local beers and ciders, and a comfortable stay.
 From thatched village pubs tucked away in the Devon countryside to bustling harbourside inns in Cornwall, these stays offer proper character.
 You can enjoy a fireside pint in the evening, a decent night’s sleep, and wake up to a full English breakfast the next morning.

 Pubs make great places to explore the South West.
 Many are located in small towns or villages, close to walking routes such as the South West Coast Path or the long-distance paths across Dartmoor and Exmoor.
 They suit couples looking for a little authentic charm and character, walkers and cyclists wanting a convenient (and often inexpensive overnight stop, and anyone keen to get a flavour of local life.
 With a mix of traditional settings and modern refurbishments, staying in a pub strikes a balance between comfort and character that’s hard to beat.

-Bed and Breakfasts (B&Bs)
+Bed and Breakfasts (B&Bs) in South West England

-The Birth of the Modern B&B
+The Birth of the B&B

 B&Bs Today

-Choosing and Booking a B&B
+How to Choose and Book a B&B

 Farm Stays and Rural Retreats